top of page

 Benefits

-The Health Innovation Expedition is multi-faceted and introduces a range of outcomes mentioned above.
 The original aim for developing the course has been met - to introduce potential innovators to the innovation process, to understand how to complete disclosure forms appropriately, to facilitate better relationships with technology transfer staff and to be able to have the confidence and tools to be able to research a problem and develop a robust solution concept.

 Other major aspects from the start was to develop better team communication and co-working among staff and students - breaking down silos.
 Understanding that research is not the realm of PhDs was also important to empower staff to undertake their own reviews and evaluations.